Rosuav/TF2BuffBot/README.md

 ### Co-op mode

 Designed for Mann vs Machine, co-op mode removes the "might be good, might be bad" risk, instead increasing the carnage point requirements.
-Enable it by setting sm_ccc_coop_mode to 1; setting it to 2 will autodetect (not currently implemented, and will always leave co-op mode inactive).
+This is normally autodetected (based on MvM mode), but can be forcibly enabled or disabled with the sm_ccc_coop_mode cvar (0=disable, 1=enable, 2=autodetect).
+In co-op mode, carnage points are gained by the entire team, and spent individually.
+Explore the source code for more details.

 Bot Control
 -----------